 Information Products: You can help investors get more exposure, offer science lessons or even create products that help people with their education – the list goes on.

-Display Ads: Sign up with an ad network like Google Adsense so you can get paid for showing ads to your website visitors.
+Display Ads: Sign up with an ad network like Google Adsense or one of their alternatives so you can get paid for showing ads to your website visitors.

 Selling Your Own Products: As a science blogger, you can create your own products, such as science kits for kids, etc., and sell them on your blog.